-Ari D. MacKinnon is an associate based in the New York office.
+Ari D. MacKinnon is a partner based in the New York office.

 Mr. MacKinnon’s practice focuses on litigation.